nodemcu/nodemcu-firmware/docs/en/modules/gpio.md

 ## gpio.serout()

-Serialize output based on a sequence of delay-times.
+Serialize output based on a sequence of delay-times in µs.
 After each delay, the pin is toggled.
+After the last repeat and last delay the pin is not toggled.

+The function works in two modes:
+* synchronous - for sub-50 µs resolution, restricted to max. overall duration,
+* asynchrounous - synchronous operation with less granularity but virtually unrestricted duration.

+Whether the asynchronous mode is chosen is defined by presence of the `callback` parameter.
+If present and is of function type the function goes asynchronous the callback function is invoked when sequence finishes.
+If the parameter is numeric the function still goes asynchronous but no callback is invoked when done.

+For asynchronous version minimum delay time should not be shorter than 50 μs and maximum delay time is 0x7fffff μs (~8.3 seconds).
+In this mode the function does not block the stack and returns immediately before the output sequence is finalized.
+HW timer inf `FRC1_SOURCE` mode is used to change the states.

+Note that the synchronous variant (no or nil `callback` parameter) function blocks the stach and as such any use of it must adhere to the SDK guidelines (also explained [here](https://nodemcu.readthedocs.io/en/dev/en/extn-developer-faq/#extension-developer-faq)).
+Failure to do so may lead to WiFi issues or outright to crashes/reboots.
+Shortly it means that sum of all delay times multiplied by the number of repeats should not exceed 15 ms.

 #### Syntax
-`gpio.serout(pin, start_level, delay_times [, repeat_num])`
+`gpio.serout(pin, start_level, delay_times [, repeat_num[, callback]])`

 #### Parameters
 - `pin`  pin to use, IO index
 - `start_level` level to start on, either `gpio.HIGH` or `gpio.LOW`
-- `delay_times` an array of delay times between each toggle of the gpio pin.
+- `delay_times` an array of delay times in µs between each toggle of the gpio pin.
 - `repeat_num` an optional number of times to run through the sequence.

-Note that this function blocks, and as such any use of it must adhere to the SDK guidelines of time spent blocking the stack (10-100ms).
-Failure to do so may lead to WiFi issues or outright crashes/reboots.
+- `callback` an optional callback function or number, if present the function ruturns immediately and goes asynchronous.

 #### Returns
 `nil`